1604 from Culebra Rd. to Potranco Rd.

 the existing southbound lanes to northbound expressway lanes, and

 constructing the remaining lanes (southbound expressway and access

 road.)
-Unbeknownst to most motorists, the existing divided highway
+Unbeknownst to most motorists, the previous divided highway

-was originally designed to eventually be expanded to an expressway as
+was originally designed to eventually be expanded to a freeway as

-described above; this will reduce costs, expedite the work a bit and minimize disruption to
+described above; this helped reduce costs, expedited the work a bit,

 cost of this project is $62.5 million and is being paid for with local